 We will organise an independent inventory clerk to prepare an inventory report and schedule of conditions, of which a copy will be sent to you and the tenant to review and accept.
 Meter readings will be taken at the time of the inventory check.

-Meeting of the tenant and handover of the keys (if the property is managed by CHBL)
+Meeting the tenant and handover of the keys (if the property is managed by CHBL)

 We will meet the tenant and explain how everything works in the property and provide them with all relevant information regarding utilities, suppliers and general building rules.

 We will advise the tenant to contact us for any matters relating to the property, including any repair issues and emergencies that they may have and provide an out of hours emergency contact number for non-business times.
 We will liaise with contractors in the event any repairs might be required during the tenancy and provide you with any updates.

 We will send you a property visit report every six months and highlight anything that requires attention.

-We will ensure your property complies to all current health and safety legislation.
+We will ensure your property complies with all current health and safety legislation.

-Once we received notice from the tenant to terminate the tenancy, we will contact you to discuss the marketing of the property.
-The tenant will be provided with the end of tenancy requirements.
+Once we received notice from the tenant to terminate the tenancy, we will contact you to discuss the re-marketing of the property.
+We will liaise with the tenant about the end of tenancy arrangements.

-We will arrange an independent inventory clerk to do inventory check-out report.
+We will arrange an independent inventory clerk to do an inventory check-out report.